zer0reaction/util/examples/001_arena_allocator/README.md

 Frees all the regions and memory in them.

 ## Basic Usage

-(Do not forget to add `UTIL_IMPLEMENTATION` preprocessor directive if you need the implementations of the functions and not just the library header)

 To use the arena allocator you first need to create an empty `Arena` struct: